andromeda-ai/utility-box-docker/README.md

-### Dockerfile Repository: `utility-box-docker`
+### Dockerfile Repository: `playground`

-This repository contains Dockerfiles to build utility box images based on the latest Ubuntu distribution and NVIDIA's CUDA base image.
+This repository contains Dockerfiles to build playground images based on the latest Ubuntu distribution and NVIDIA's CUDA base image.
 These images include various tools for monitoring, data transfer, cloud service command-line interfaces (CLIs), and more.

 #### Docker Images:

-- **Utility Image**: Based on the latest Ubuntu distribution, this image includes essential tools for system monitoring, data transfer, session management, and cloud service CLIs.
+- **CPU Image**: Based on the latest Ubuntu distribution, this image includes essential tools for system monitoring, data transfer, session management, and cloud service CLIs.
-- **Playground Image**: Based on NVIDIA's CUDA base image, this image is designed for machine learning and GPU-intensive tasks, including additional Python libraries and ML frameworks.
+- **GPU Image**: Based on NVIDIA's CUDA base image, this image is designed for machine learning and GPU-intensive tasks, including additional Python libraries and ML frameworks.

 #### Tools Included: